Low-complexity Optimal Scheduling over Correlated Fading Channels with ARQ Feedback: Introduction

-$\bullet$ Under the constraint on the average number of transmissions, we propose a low-complexity \emph{throughput-optimal} policy.
-The policy operates over separate time frames, where the per-frame computational complexity is at most $O(N \log N)$ with the number of users $N$.
+$\bullet$ Under the constraint on the long-term average number of transmissions, we propose a low-complexity \emph{throughput-optimal} policy.
+The policy operates over separate time frames and, in each time frame, tries to maximize a queue-weighted average sum-throughput.
+We are able to conduct a \emph{frame-based Lyapunov analysis} to this policy and prove its optimality by showing that it minimizes the average Lyapunov drift over each frame.
+Compared to the traditional approaches for i.i.d. channels based on minimizing \emph{instantaneous} Lyapunov drift each slot, the frame-based approach is useful for analysis in scenarios with time-correlated channels.
+The per-frame computational complexity is at most $O((2\tau+1)N \log (2\tau+1)N)$ with the number of users $N$, where $\tau$ is a control parameter independent of $N$.
 Therefore, the policy does not suffer from the curse of dimensionality.

-$\bullet$ The proposed policy builds on Whittle's index analysis of Restless Multi-armed Bandit Problem \cite{Whittle}, where Whittle's index value is used to measure the importance of scheduling a user under the time-correlated channel \cite{Wenzhuo_infocom12}.
-We find that, interestingly, under the coupled queue length and channel memory evolution, the importance of scheduling a user is measured by a simple \emph{multiplication} of the queue length and Whittle's index value.
+$\bullet$ The proposed policy builds on Whittle's index analysis of Restless Multi-armed Bandit Problem (RMBP) \cite{Whittle}, where Whittle's index value is used to measure the importance of scheduling a user under the time-correlated channel \cite{Wenzhuo_infocom12}.
+Whittle's index policies are known to have optimality properties in various RMBP processes and have been shown to have low-complexity (e.g., \cite{Oppo}\cite{Glazebrook}\cite{Glazebrook2}).
+We find that, interestingly, under the coupled queue length and channel memory evolution, the importance of scheduling a user is measured by a simple \emph{multiplication} of the queue length and Whittle's index value that is given in closed-form.
+This property is essential for the low-complexity nature of our policy.